 3. Call a Professional: Seek the help of an experienced lawyer or HR advisor who can draft an agreement that will keep your company protected and enable you to continue creating fruitful business partnerships.

 Non-disclosure agreements by their very nature infringe upon free-speech rights and free-market principles.
-In addition, they are often entered into by parties with unequal bargaining power, and so courts tend to view them with skepticism, often construing them in favor of the non-drafting party or holding as unenforceable agreements that too deeply encroach upon other freedoms.
+In addition, they are often entered into by parties with unequal bargaining power, and so courts tend to view them with skepticism, often construing them in favor of the non-drafting party or holding them as unenforceable agreements that too deeply encroach upon other freedoms.

 Companies should examine the laws in their jurisdictions to determine what limits exist, then draft their agreements accordingly.
 In a well-written agreement, companies gain a powerful tool against the economic forces that threaten to eat away at their foundations.
-Used the right way, it is an added layer of protection and insurance for your business model, your ideas, efforts and creations.
+Used the right way, it is an added layer of protection and insurance for your business model, your ideas, efforts, and creations.

 If you found this blog post helpful, might we suggest the following for further guidance: